jcolson/foundryvtt_cards/README.md

-# Four decks of cards for FoundryVTT
+# New Decks of Cards for FoundryVTT

 - The Great Dalmuti
 - 54 Playing Cards (standard 52 card deck + 2 Jokers)